-I’ve seen a lot of bloggers do posts on advice for their past self.
+I’ve seen many writers do posts on advice for their past self.

-So I go to write this post today and remember something craaaaazy…
+So I go to write and remember something craaaaazy…

-I already tried advising my past self at a party this summer and she didn’t have time for it.
+I already tried advising my past self at a party and she didn’t have time for it.

 Here’s what happened.

-She mentions that her daughter is about to go off to college, has hair like mine, and has no idea what to do with it.
+She mentions that her daughter is about to go off to college, she has hair like mine, and she has no idea what to do with it.

 “Let me go get her,” she says.
 “You guys need to meet.”

 She darts off into the crowd, comes back with this shy teenage girl, and then disappears again leaving us alone to chat.

 As soon as she opens her mouth, I realize it’s me.